The Stewarts of Balquhidder Research Group

 2. You must be willing to share your research findings (related to this clan) for free with the other members of the Stewarts of Balquhidder Research Group and be willing to have your research (related to this clan) published on our web site.

-To become a FULL MEMBER of the Stewarts of Balquhidder Research Group simply:
+To become a MEMBER of the Stewarts of Balquhidder Research Group simply:

 2. Register for the forum.
 It is FREE and takes only a minute.

-4. Post a message introducing yourself and how you believe you are connected to the Stewarts of Balquhidder (we don’t require proof) or what you believe you can contribute to our research, and request to be upgraded to full member status.
-One of the Forum Administrators will review your request and respond accordingly (usually within 48 hours).
+4. Post a message introducing yourself and how you believe you are connected to the Stewarts of Balquhidder (we don’t require proof) or what you believe you can contribute to our discussion and research.

 History of the Stewarts of Balquhidder Research Group